COVID-19 has increased racism and xenophobia towards the Asian-American community.

 Finally, I give you a question, given to me several years ago.
 When you wake-up every morning, ask yourself, “What MORE can I do today on behalf of BIPOC kids?”

 Mary Rice-Boothe, Ed.D.

-Mary Rice-Boothe, Ed.D., joined the NYC Leadership Academy in 2015 and currently serves as Access & Equity Officer.
+Mary Rice-Boothe, Ed.D., joined the NYC Leadership Academy in 2015 and currently serves as Executive Director, Curriculum Development & Equity.
 In this role, she oversees the Leadership Academy’s internal and external equity strategy, design, and collaboration, and ensures expanded access to our work through different learning systems.
 At the Leadership Academy, she has had the opportunity to partner with school systems across the country to support them in implementing their equity policies.
 Mary has also supported the development of equity-focused resources for district-level leaders looking to name and dismantle the inequitable practices they are seeing at the school and district level.